AbdulShaikz/Web-Dev/README.md

 # Web-Dev
-A repository for practicing the web development
+A repository for learning the web development from scratch